 There are three different ways to tour the mansion:

 - Take a self-guided, audio tour with Texas Time Travel Tours using your mobile device's web browser (or download the iOS or Android app).
-We also have tablets available on site with the app already loaded (quantities limited).

 - Take a self-guided tour using a handout available at the site.